This report looks at the current state of DTC food brands in terms of marketing and sales performance, customer retention and lifecycle.

 The winner in this category are meat delivery brands with only 74 days between orders.
 This and a retention rate of about 35% makes these brands quite successful in winning customer loyalty.
 Fresh juice and coffee brands seem to not be doing so well with TBO of 129 and 143 days respectively.

-While some of the companies surveyed do offer subscriptions, not all do where it seems automating monthly reorders will improve sales greatly.
-Chocolate has the highest TBO logically as a non necessity product that probably gets mostly bought as a gift.
+While some of the DTC food brands surveyed do offer subscriptions, not all do. Аutomating monthly reorders will improve sales greatly.
+Chocolate has the highest TBO logically as a nonessential product that probably gets mostly bought as a gift.

 Meat and meal deliveries, groceries and fresh juice brands all need to improve the checkout experience as cart abandonment rates are very bad, over the average 61%.

-The relatively better results of wine (34%), tea (54%) and coffee (55%) brands show they manage to convince the visitor and that there are less barriers to purchase such as additional fees or inconvenient shipping times (as would affect meal deliveries, for example).
+Wine (34%), tea (54%) and coffee (55%) brands have relatively better results.
+This shows they manage to convince the visitor and there are less barriers to purchase.
+Extra fees or inconvenient shipping times would affect meal deliveries, for example.

-Being specialty goods, often shopped for occasion, wine and chocolate stores apparently get traffic with very high intent since conversion rates in the double digits (13% and 10%).
+Being specialty goods, often shopped for occasion, wine and chocolate stores apparently get traffic with very high intent.
+Their conversion rates are in the double digits (13% and 10%).
 All other subcategories are more everyday items and conversion rate hoovers around 5%.

 Surprisingly, social traffic does not convert as much as expected – search channels bring more sales overall.
 Here’s a breakdown of acquisition sources:

-SEO, Brand search/ direct visit, Google CPC, Instagram and Facebook work well, while email, bing, referral sites, price comparison sites, and review sites show potential but do not bring many sales for now.
+SEO, Brand search/ direct visit, Google CPC, Instagram and Facebook work well for DTC food brands.
+Email, bing, referral sites, price comparison sites, and review sites show potential but do not bring many sales for now.

-Chocolate is a luxury item and for this reason it does not do very well in terms of customer retention and regular sales, but high intent (buyers getting it as a gift) results in great conversion rate (10%) and high LTV ($188).
+Chocolate is a luxury item and so it does not do very well in terms of customer retention and regular sales.
+But high intent (buyers getting it as a gift) results in great conversion rate (10%) and high LTV ($188).

 Coffee brands manage to keep a good portion, 38%, of customers coming back, which is good for a staple product.
 The average time between orders of 143 days seems a bit high – if yours is less, that’s good, coffee is needed every day, after all!